SeismicData/SEIS-PROV/seis_prov.rst

 * ``Delegation (actedOnBehalfOf)``: Mostly used to show what person was responsible for steering a piece of software.

-If that is confusing it should be clearer by looking at the examples at the end of this page.
+If that is confusing it should become clearer in the following sections.